adilinden-oss/wires-vpn-gateway/INSTALL.md

 ### Remove Packages

-If commone system utilities were selected during install than all NFS related components were istalled and enabled.
+If common system utilities were selected during install than all NFS related components were installed and enabled.
 Remove what's not needed.

 ```
 apt-get remove --auto-remove nfs-common rpcbind